AndreasChristensen89/salary_struggle/README.md

 #### paid and character laptop
-Users that have a character and the premium status will see the same links in the top section In the lower section links are gone and have no been replaced with an affirming sentence
+Users that have a character and the premium status will see the same links in the top section In the lower section links are gone and have been replaced with an affirming sentence
 * ![Index - logged in with character and paid top laptop](/media/readme_pics/index_logged_in_with_char_paid_bottom_laptop.JPG)

 #### paid and character mobile